 The sweet spot is a matter of balance and is different for everyone and can vary by place as well.

-Steve Jobs famously lived in an austere home, yet pictures of his desk reveal he had a messy side.
+Steve Jobs famously lived in an austere home, yet pictures of his office reveal he had a messy side.

 Clutter: When It’s Serious